 All you need to do is:

-- Copy the URL and add it to the required field (refer to the screengrab)
+- Add it to the required field (refer to the screengrab)

-If you’re not too sure about how to create professional business video ads, then we suggest watching this tutorial on How To Use InVideo.
+Not too sure about how to create professional business video ads?

 If you already have a YouTube channel, we recommend uploading your ad as an unlisted video.